godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``4096`` |
 +-----------+----------+

 The directional shadow's size in pixels.
 Higher values will result in sharper shadows, at the cost of performance.
 The value will be rounded up to the nearest power of 2.
+This setting can be changed at run-time; the change will be applied immediately.

 ----